-For fixed stations and moving platform data, the positioning information is stored as explicit coordinates, in one-dimensional arrays of size numPOS of compound elements.
-The components of the compound element correspond to the coordinate axes; for example, latitude, longitude, zcoordinate, time, etc. The sequence of points corresponds either to the positions of fixed stations or sequential positions of moving platforms, as appropriate.
+For fixed stations, fixed stations (stationwise) and moving platform data, the positioning information is stored as explicit coordinates, in one-dimensional arrays of size numPOS of compound elements.
+The components of the compound element correspond to the coordinate axes; for example, latitude, longitude, z-coordinate, time, etc. The sequence of points corresponds either to the positions of fixed stations or sequential positions of moving platforms, as appropriate.